sunny-1651/api_sanbox/README.md

 # api_sanbox

-This is a API sanbox for testing simple API calls without using toools like postman To run in linux
+This is an API sandbox for testing simple API calls without using tools like postman.
+To run on Linux
 ```
 go mod tiny
 go build -o bin/api_sandbox